 A common operating picture (COP) is a display of relevant information, enabling users in command and control to make accurate and informed decisions based on situational awareness.
 A COP means that personnel from all relevant organizations and locations have the same information, thus facilitating collaborative planning and execution of decisions.

 An operations center’s COP is based on situational awareness obtained from a number of sources, which covers the current status and evolving situation, resources needed, and the availability and location of said resources.
-This information can then be shared with neighboring jurisdictions who can benefit from the information.
+This information can then be shared with neighboring jurisdictions that can benefit from the information.

 Creating a common operating picture